ni/systemlink-operations-handbook/handbook/network-security/network-security.md

 7. Click **Apply and restart**.

-!!! note "TLS Certificates with application load balancers"
+!!! note "TLS certificates with application load balancers"
-    If you have a load balancer in front of your SystemLink app server you must ensure the same certificate is installed on both the load balancer and NI Web Server for a tester to successfully connect and publish data to SystemLink.
+    If you have a load balancer in front of your SystemLink app server you must ensure the same certificate is installed on both the load balancer and NI Web Server for targets to successfully connect and publish data to SystemLink.

 ### DNS Configuration

 SystemLink and NI Web Server do not ship with a DNS server.
-The following assumes a production DNS server is available in your environment.
+NI presumes you will provide a DNS server to be used in your environment.
 NI Web Server will attempt to provide a default for the DNS of your SystemLink server based on Windows OS settings.
-Other potentially valid DNS names are listed in the **Preferred host name for generated URLs and certificates** combo box.
-You may also manually enter another host name as needed.
-As the name of the combo box implies, this setting must match the host name that will be used for TLS certificates.
-This hostname is also sent to systems managed by SystemLink to inform them of the host name of the server.
-If an invalid hostname is provided data from managed systems will not be published.
+Other valid DNS names are listed in the **Preferred host name for generated URLs and certificates** combo box.
+You may also manually additional hostnames as needed.
+As the name of the combo box implies, this setting must match the host name in your TLS certificates.
+If an invalid hostname is provided data from managed targets will not be published.

 ### CORS and Remote Connections

-In ideal scenarios CORS can be disabled to achieve a higher degree of security.
+NI recommends disabling CORS in production environments to achieve a higher degree of security.
 In practice, CORS may need to be enabled to facilitate workflows for users developing web applications that interact with SystemLink's API.
-For this scenario, NI recommends setting up a *test* SystemLink server with looser CORS settings, such that your *production* SystemLink server can restrict CORS completely.
+For this scenario, NI recommends setting up a *test* SystemLink server with CORS enabled.

-The settings for choosing a remote connection assist with setting Windows Firewall rules to ensure connections may only be established by clients on your preferred network.
+NI Web Server Configuration exposes settings for choosing a remote connection and automatically sets Windows Firewall rules.
+This ensures connections may only be established by clients on your preferred network.

 Refer to [Choosing Remote Settings](https://www.ni.com/documentation/en/ni-web-server/latest/manual/choosing-a-remote-setting/) for details on the various CORS and remote connection settings.

-### Test System to SystemLink communication
+## Target to SystemLink communication

-Test Systems communicate with SystemLink over HTTP(S) and SaltStacks TCP protocol.
-Refer to the SystemLink manual for prerequisites and steps to add a [Linux RT target]((https://www.ni.com/documentation/en/systemlink/latest/setup/setting-up-systemlink-client-linux/)) or [Windows target](https://www.ni.com/documentation/en/systemlink/latest/setup/setting-up-systemlink-client-windows/) to your SystemLink server.
+Test Systems communicate with SystemLink over HTTP(S) and the SaltStack TCP protocol.
+Refer to the SystemLink manual for prerequisites and steps to add a [Linux RT]((https://www.ni.com/documentation/en/systemlink/latest/setup/setting-up-systemlink-client-linux/)) or [Windows](https://www.ni.com/documentation/en/systemlink/latest/setup/setting-up-systemlink-client-windows/) target to your SystemLink server.

 Data published over HTTPS includes tags, files (FIS), assets, and test results.
-Salt jobs and Salt pillars communicate over the AES encrypted Salt TCP transport.
+Salt jobs and pillars communicate over the AES encrypted Salt TCP transport.
 Salt jobs are used for installing software and changing target configuration from SystemLink server.
 Salt pillars are used to transfer credentials and certificates.
-The certificates used on the SystemLink server and target nodes are managed by Salt and does not require administrators to externally manage these certificates.
+The certificates used on the SystemLink server and target nodes are managed by Salt and do not require administrators to externally manage these certificates.
 Refer to SaltStack's [documentation](https://docs.saltproject.io/en/getstarted/system/communication.html) for an overview of the Salt TCP Transport.

 !!! note "Managed NI LinuxRT Nodes"
-    NI recommendations setting a username and a password on the node.
-These credentials are required to SSH into the node.
-These credentials are required when a SystemLink server adds the Linux RT client to its collection of managed systems.
+    NI recommendations changing the default username and password on the target.
+These credentials are required to SSH into the target.
+These credentials are required when a SystemLink server adds a Linux RT target to its collection of managed systems.

 When a target is approved by SystemLink and becomes a managed node, SystemLink securely transfers configuration, certificates, and credentials needed to authenticate with the SystemLink server's [role-based access control system](/rbac/rbac/).
-SystemLink client APIs include an [**Auto** configuration](https://www.ni.com/documentation/en/systemlink/latest/systemlink-labview-node-ref/open-configuration-http-auto/) that uses the credentials automatically.
+SystemLink client APIs include an [**Auto** configuration](https://www.ni.com/documentation/en/systemlink/latest/systemlink-labview-node-ref/open-configuration-http-auto/) automatically consumes these credentials.
 This prevents the need to include credentials and other secrets in your test application code.

 !!! warn "Do not expose Salt ports to the public internet"

-    Due to the capabilities of Salt, users are encourage to configure firewalls and appropriate CIDR blocks to prevent access to the Salt ports (4505 and 4506) to the public internet.
+    Due to the capabilities of Salt, users are encourage to configure firewalls and appropriate CIDR blocks to prevent exposing Salt ports (4505 and 4506) to the public internet.

 ## TLS for remote MongoDB Instances

 MongoDB support TLS connections.
 Refer to the [MongoDB manual](https://docs.mongodb.com/manual/tutorial/configure-ssl/) for details on enabling TLS.
 NI recommends enabling TLS for remote MongoDB connections.
-I

 !!! note

-    SystemLink does not support `mongod` instances configured for Client Certificate validation.
-Ensure `mongod` is started without this requirements to allow SystemLink to successfully connect.
+    SystemLink does not support `mongod` instances configured with [client certificate validation](https://docs.mongodb.com/manual/tutorial/configure-x509-client-authentication/).
+Ensure your `mongod` is started without this requirement to allow SystemLink to successfully connect.

-### Connecting to `mongod` Using Self-signed Certificates
+### Connecting to MongoDB Using Self-signed certificates

+!!! warn MongoDB with self-signed certificates
     Self signed certificates should be used for testing purposes only.
-If you are using a self signed certificate on your `mongod` instance you must install the CA certificate and intermediary certificate into the SystemLink app server.

 Refer, to the [MongoDB manual](https://docs.mongodb.com/manual/appendix/security/appendixA-openssl-ca/) for steps to create and run `mongod` with a self-signed certificate.

-!!! note "Running `mongod` without Client certificate validation"
+!!! note "Running MongoDB without Client certificate validation"

-    With command line arguments:
+    Start `mongod` with command line arguments:
     ```bash
-    mongod --tlsMode requireTLS --tlsCertificateKeyFile /etc/ssl/test-server1.pem --port 27017 --dbpath /var/lib/mongo --bind_ip_all
+    mongod --tlsMode requireTLS --tlscertificateKeyFile /etc/ssl/test-server1.pem --port 27017 --dbpath /var/lib/mongo --bind_ip_all
     ```

-    With a Mongo Configuration file:
+    Start `mongod` with a Mongo Configuration file:
     ```yaml
     net:
         port: 27017